fraunhofer-izi/multi_bary_plot/README.md

      |      Coordinates in at least 3 dimensions and an optional
      |      value column.
      |  value_column : string, optional
-     |      The name of the optional value column in the data.
+     |      The name of the optional value column in the `data`.
-     |      If no value column is given, imshow is not available
+     |      If no value column is given, `imshow` is not available
-     |      and scatter does not color the points automatically.
+     |      and `scatter` does not color the points automatically.
+     |  coordinate_columns : list of strings, optional
+     |      The coloumns of data that contain the positional values.
+     |      If None is given, all columns but the `value_column` are
+     |      used as `coordinate_columns`.
      |  res : int, optional
      |      The number of pixels along one axes; defaults to 500.
-     |  n_ticks_colorbar : int, optional
-     |      Number of ticks in the optional colorbars; defaults to 7.
-     |  sign_ticks_colorbar : int, optional
+     |  ticks : list of numericals, optional
-     |      Significant figures of the colorbar ticks; defaults to 2.
+     |      The ticks of the colorbar.
      |
      |  Returns
      |  -------